lgeurts/lgeurts.github.io/contact.md

 Email
 -----

-For blog related matters, I can be reached at luc.geurts@gmail.com.
+For blog related matters, use luc.geurts@gmail.com.
 For anything confidential, mail me at lgeurts@protonmail.com.

 Note on confidentiality
 -----------------------